INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/06 - ReentrantLock/06 - ReentrantLock.md

 	}
 }
 ```
+> [!bug]

-But this is wrong and dangerous.
+> This is wrong and dangerous.
 Java code is susceptible to raise a lot of Exceptions.
 If an exception occurs before the `unlock()` method is reached, we never give our token back...

 For this reason, we always need surround our code (and `unlock()`) in a `try/finally`:
 ```java